Cumuluz Translate Implementation Guide

 This guide therefore treats the R4 target profile as part of the public contract.
 The client must choose which R4 family it wants, and the service must return output that fits that family.

-The service currently documents two main target families:
+The service currently documents three main target families for BgZ-facing routes:

 • nl-core 2020